- Georgia Rodgers

 It’s hard to deny that these particular travel choices are driven by a sense of entitlement; something so many people feel that they inherently have a right to have.
-However, entitlement leads to corruption and through corruption, we see the disrespect and loss of culture.
-Entitlement also opens the door for exploitation, again allowing for corruption and unethical practises to be considered acceptable within nations who become reliant on tourism for economic growth and stability.
+However, entitlement leads to corruption and through corruption, we see disrespect and a loss of culture.
+Entitlement also opens the door for exploitation, again allowing for corruption and unethical practices to be considered acceptable within nations who become reliant on tourism for economic growth and stability.
 And through such actions, we see the instilment and continual progression of colonialism and conquest.

 It’s a vicious cycle but is one that we can in fact control and determine through our actions.

 It’s time, as privileged travellers, we step back whilst travelling and understand the impact our choices may have upon others and the environment in which we are visiting.
 It’s important to remind ourselves that travel is not an inherent right, but a privilege, and it should be something we value with conscious choices and responsible decisions in every travelling situation we embark on.

 We need to remember with each trip we take, that we are the visitors, and with such a reminder, it should not be forgotten that we have a responsibility to uphold the utmost respect and values of the nation we are visiting.
 It’s important to do your research.

 Respect costs nothing, but its impact is invaluable.